chriswilson2020/InstallWindowsOnHetzner/README.md

 List of methods
 - Install using Rescue system and VNC
-- Install using support ticket and KVM
-- Install using KVM and mount yourself

-I will take time and cover all 3 methods.

 Some stuff you need to know before you proceed because I wont re-re explain these:<br>
 <br>